ruggeri/tech-notes/ai/foundations-of-deep-learning.md

     * We say that this error is due to *variance*.
 The reason is that we say the model is too free so that the noise, or variance, in the training set.

+* In the NN for IMDB sentiment, a major advance was binarizing the input.
+The theory presented was that commons words often didn't convey sentiment, and so by scaling them by count we were amplifying noise.
+* I guess the idea is not to just train the network to learn that these words are stupid.
+We want it to learn smart stuff.
+So it makes sense to help it.
+* Changing the batch size allowed me to make updates much faster.
+A batch size of 1 seemed to work totally fine.
+I guess it makes sense: this is *stochastic*.
+* They did do what I suggested: keep those words with predictive power.
+    * I used pseudocounts.
+* He suggests the true value in this is the ability to train over much more data.

+* We're going to start with TFLearn.
+* Mentions how sigmoids have fallen out of favor because of vanishing derivatives.
+So we can use ReLU.
+* They mention you need to be careful of "dead" units.
+If a unit is never active for any input, then you can't backpropagate through it to any examples, which mean the input weights stop being updated.
+* They mention what a softmax group is.
+* They mention the cross-entropy loss function.
+They don't mention what I know, which is that this is exactly the log likelihood of the data.
+* TFLearn initializes weights, runs forward passes, backpropagates, updates.
+You basically just define the architecture of the network.
+    * It does make it stupid easy to define a network and run it.

+* They talk about word2vec, which does an embedding of words.
+    * There are two methods (1) continuous-bag-of-words: we predict the current word from the bag of context words on either side, or (2) continuous skipgrams: we predict the context words from the current word.
+It is typical with skipgrams to weight the error on closer words more than the error on more distant words.
+* They intro some RNN resources.

+* In Siraj's sentiment program, the input is a sequence of integers.
+He then uses `tflearn.embedding` which I presume says: the input is between 1-#words, and I map this to a vector of 128 units.
+The mapping is the same for different words, I assume.
+* He also uses `tflearn.lstm`.
+I'm not really sure how TFLearn does RNN.
+For instance, how many LSTM units are being used?